jslone/apidocs/README.md

 apidocs
 =======

-APIDocs - A web project aimed at providing organized API documentation.
+APIDocs - A web project which will generate and host organized API documentation.